Combinatorics: History

 An example of change ringing (with six bells), one of the earliest nontrivial results in graph theory.

 Basic combinatorial concepts and enumerative results appeared throughout the ancient world.
 The earliest recorded use of combinatorial techniques comes from problem 79 of the Rhind papyrus, which dates to the 16th century BC.
 The problem concerns a certain geometric series, and has similarities to Fibonacci's problem of counting the number of compositions of 1s and 2s that sum to a given total.
 Indian physician Sushruta asserts in Sushruta Samhita that 63 combinations can be made out of 6 different tastes, taken one at a time, two at a time, etc., thus computing all 2^{6} − 1 possibilities.
 Greek historian Plutarch discusses an argument between Chrysippus (3rd century BCE) and Hipparchus (2nd century BCE) of a rather delicate enumerative problem, which was later shown to be related to Schröder–Hipparchus numbers.
 Earlier, in the Ostomachion, Archimedes (3rd century BCE) may have considered the number of configurations of a tiling puzzle, while combinatorial interests possibly were present in lost works by Apollonius.

 In the Middle Ages, combinatorics continued to be studied, largely outside of the European civilization.
 The Indian mathematician Mahāvīra (c.
 850) provided formulae for the number of permutations and combinations, and these formulas may have been familiar to Indian mathematicians as early as the 6th century CE.
 The philosopher and astronomer Rabbi Abraham ibn Ezra (c.
 1140) established the symmetry of binomial coefficients, while a closed formula was obtained later by the talmudist and mathematician Levi ben Gerson (better known as Gersonides), in 1321.

 The arithmetical triangle—a graphical diagram showing relationships among the binomial coefficients—was presented by mathematicians in treatises dating as far back as the 10th century, and would eventually become known as Pascal's triangle.
 Later, in Medieval England, campanology provided examples of what is now known as Hamiltonian cycles in certain Cayley graphs on permutations.

 During the Renaissance, together with the rest of mathematics and the sciences, combinatorics enjoyed a rebirth.
-Works of Pascal, Newton, Jacob Bernoulli and Euler became foundational in the emerging field.
+Works of Pascal, Newton, Jacob Bernoulli and Leonhard Euler became foundational in the emerging field.
 In modern times, the works of J.J.
 Sylvester (late 19th century) and Percy MacMahon (early 20th century) helped lay the foundation for enumerative and algebraic combinatorics.
 Graph theory also enjoyed an increase of interest at the same time, especially in connection with the four color problem.

 In the second half of the 20th century, combinatorics enjoyed a rapid growth, which led to establishment of dozens of new journals and conferences in the subject.
 In part, the growth was spurred by new connections and applications to other fields, ranging from algebra to probability, from functional analysis to number theory, etc. These connections shed the boundaries between combinatorics and parts of mathematics and theoretical computer science, but at the same time led to a partial fragmentation of the field.